Europe as a Task

 About us

-EUROPE AS A TASK is a new high-level international event focused on the future of the EU.
+EUROPE AS A TASK is a high-level international event focused on the future of the EU.

 The conference focuses on addressing key European challenges from a global perspective and enriching discussions on the EU within the Czech context.
 Recognising the need for a platform to foster a meaningful dialogue on European affairs, we bring expertise, research, and fresh perspectives to the conversation.